HETDEX/pyhetdex/README.md

 ##Documentation

-To build the documentation just go into the doc directory and run make html or make latex there.
+To build the documentation just go into the `doc` directory and run `make html` or `make latex` there.

 Every public function, method and class should be documented.
-Keeping also private functions documented helps future documentation.
+Keeping also private functions documented helps future development.
 The documentation must be written following the [numpy guidelines](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#id12).
 The online documentation is then extracted using `sphinx` and the `numpydoc`